-Hours worked to maintain essential Institute services during a closing or early release are paid in the normal way as time worked.
+Hours authorized and actually worked to maintain essential Institute services during a closing or early release are paid in the normal way as time worked.
 See Section 5.4, Overtime Pay for Support Staff for more details.

 An employee absent for any reason, including vacation, sick leave (whether paid as Sick Time, Serious Illness Reduced Pay, or the State Formula Rate), parental leave, or any other authorized leave, with or without pay, receives no time off or pay for an emergency closing or early release.

 A separate policy covers the situation in which the Institute does not close but employees are late because of transportation difficulties or severe weather conditions.
 (See Section 5.7, Lateness.)

-Ordinarily, a release or closing on account of weather in the Cambridge-Lexington area does not affect employees at more distant locations.
-A supervisor of employees at such a site is expected to recommend action to fit local conditions, and to obtain approval for such action through the Vice President for Human Resources, their school Dean or another member of Academic Council.
+Ordinarily, a release or closing on account of weather in the Cambridge or Lexington areas does not affect employees at more distant locations.
+A supervisor of employees at such a site is expected to recommend action to fit local conditions, and to obtain approval for an emergency closing through the Vice President for Human Resources, their school Dean or another member of Academic Council.

 5.8.10 Payment of Employees on Fixed or Variable Schedules During an Emergency Closing or Early Release

-Employees regularly scheduled to work a fixed number of hours on a day of a closing or release will be paid on the announced basis for the regularly scheduled hours, consistent with this policy and any specific pay announcement for the closing.
+Employees regularly scheduled to work a fixed number of hours on a day of a closing or release will be paid for the regularly scheduled hours, consistent with this policy and any specific pay announcement for the closing.